getsitecontrol/wordpress-plugin/readme.txt

 8. Announce new features and product updates
 9. Notify visitors about sales and discounts
 10. Manage your popups from a single dashboard
-11. Enjoy the popup builder with a clean interface, layout templates, and presets.
+11. Enjoy the popup builder with a clean interface, layout templates, and presets
 12. Track real-time results with a statistics report